 805 Newman Springs Road, Lincroft, NJ 07738

-Park opens at 7 a.m.
-365 days a year, 6 a.m. for Marlu Lake fishing access.
+Park opens at 7 a.m. daily, year round; 6 a.m. for Marlu Lake fishing access.

 Thompson Park Visitor Center, former home of Geraldine Thompson (pictured below)

 The Park System Headquarters are located in this 667 acre park, which was established in 1968 with a donation of 215 acres from the estate of Geraldine Livingston Thompson.

 Mrs Thompson's beloved "Brookdale Farm" was a premier thoroughbred race horse breeding/training facility.
 Today, the park remembers Mrs.Thompson's belief that "children have to feel the ground beneath them and go out into the woods and see the trees and birds."

 Built in 1896 as the Thompson family residence, this grand colonial revival mansion had been used as a Visitor Center and was destroyed by a fire on February 6, 2006.
 The Visitor Center has been rebuilt in the same style.
 The first floor is now open to the public Monday through Friday 8 a.m.-4:30 p.m. and weekends 10 a.m.-4 p.m.
 Public restrooms are open 8 a.m. to dusk.
 The Visitor Center is available to rent for meetings, special events and weddings.
 Learn more about renting this space for meetings and special events or weddings.

 The Brookdale Farm Historic District, encompassing 228 acres of Thompson Park, was listed on the National Register of Historic Places in 2020.
 Read full nomination.
 (PDF)